 About 40 million adults in the U.S. suffer with anxiety, whether it’s an officially diagnosed anxiety disorder or not.
 Yet 40 percent of these Americans do not seek treatment for their medical condition, maybe because they don’t know if anxiety can be treated, how it’s treated, if it is curable, or how to live with it.
 The fact is that anxiety disorder is highly treatable and treatment can help those experiencing anxiety to return to a fully functional life.

-How Anxiety Disorder Is Treated
+How Is Anxiety Disorder Treated?

 Anxiety disorder treatment usually consists of a combination of counseling or psychotherapy and medications.
 Finding the right combination may involve using varying techniques and approaches, as there is no universal treatment for anxiety that works best for everyone.
 Treatment professionals work to tailor an anxiety treatment plan for the individual’s specific needs.